Reserve Accounting Meaning

 #4 – Translation Reserve

 It is applicable when the entities have an operation in multiple countries.
-At the financial year-end, consolidated accounts need to be prepared, translating different reporting currencies into one functional currency.
+At the financial year-end, consolidated accounts must be prepared, translating different reporting currencies into one functional currency.
 The exchange difference that arises is parked in this reserve.

 #5 – Hedging Reserve

-This reserve is generated when the company has taken certain positions to protect itself against volatility in certain input costs.
+Companies generate this reserve after taking certain positions to protect themselves against volatility in certain input costs.

 The list provided above is not exhaustive.
 There are multiple purposes for which the company can create reserves, which depend on the legal and social requirements.